jameshuynh/quick_books_ruby_example/README.md

 end
 ```

-## 3. Create a model to store access token
+## 5. Create a model to store access token

 ```
 rails g model quick_books_access_token access_token:text refresh_token:text company_id token_expires_at:datetime
 ```

-## 4. Run migrate
+## 6. Run migration

 ```bash
 bundle exec rake db:migrate
 ```

-## 5. Listen to oauth2 callback to store access token
+## 7. Listen to oauth2 callback to store access token

 Create action `quick_books_oauth_callback` inside `HomeController` to listen to oauth callback.
 The purpose is to store the very first access token.
 This access token can be used to refresh itself later or can be used to retrieve data later